Can You Use Pool Chlorine in Washing Machine? Safety Guide

 What to Do If You've Already Used Pool Chlorine

 If you've already added pool chlorine to your washing machine, stop the cycle immediately and run several rinse cycles with cold water only.
 Do not add any other chemicals or detergents during this process.
-After thoroughly rinsing, run an empty cycle with hot water and 2 cups of white vinegar to help neutralize any remaining chlorine residue.
+After thoroughly rinsing, run one or two more empty cycles with plain cold water to flush out any remaining chlorine.
+Don't add vinegar or any acid — chemistry sources warn that acid mixed with chlorine residue can release toxic chlorine gas.

 Inspect your clothes carefully for damage.
 Items that have been exposed to pool chlorine may continue to deteriorate over time, even after washing.
 Watch for signs of fabric weakness, holes, or continued discoloration.